rundeck/docker-zoo/kubernetes/README.md

-# Deploy Rundeck PRO on Kubernetes
+# Deploy Rundeck Enterprise on Kubernetes

-This example deploys a 2-node Rundeck PRO cluster with Mysql DB and Minio as logstorage.
+This example deploys a 2-node Rundeck Enterprise cluster with Mysql DB and Minio as logstorage.

 This is a workable architecture that can easily be used as a basis for deploying a fully HA production Rundeck cluster.